 In order to understand why the Dead Sea is so rich in salt, we must go back to the time of the creation of our planet.
 More than 4 billion years ago, when the Earth was formed, volcanoes were numerous and active.

 For more than 100 million years, eruptions of these volcanoes have released significant amounts of steam and gases.

 The planet then cooled down, the steam began to fall back as rain.

 In the seas, the salt content is 3 to 4%.
-But in the Dead Sea there are 33 or even 34%, or 300 g per litre of water.
+But in the Dead Sea there are 33 or even 34%, or 300 g per liter of water.

 This is due to the fact that the Dead Sea is a closed lake!
-It does not communicate with any other lake or sea.
+It does not connected to with any other lake or sea.